dev-priyanshu15/java-dynamic-proxy/README.md

-# 🚀 Spring Boot Dynamic Proxy Demo
+# 🚀 Spring Boot Dynamic Proxy

 A **powerful demonstration** of Java Dynamic Proxies with Spring Boot!
 This project showcases how to intercept and modify object behavior at runtime without changing the original code.